jasper-zanjani/notes/includes/Health/Health-glossary.md

 The metabolic pathway through which lipid triglycerides are hydrolyzed into a glycerol and three fatty acids.

-#### Lutein
+**Lutein**

-Lutein is a carotenoid closely related to beta-carotene, which gives carrots and pumpkins their orange color.
+:   Lutein is a carotenoid closely related to beta-carotene, which gives carrots and pumpkins their orange color.

 **Luteinizing Hormone (LH)**{: #lh }
+:
+    n/a

 #### Maca